priyankara-88/react-redux-review-app/README.md

 * Used **axios** for async API calls
 * Save / Delete the reviews using a button
 * Form validation
-* Message on success of failure
+* Message on success or failure
 * Delay API calls with a fake loading state
 * Used styles - **Material UI**
 * Add some tests using **Jest** and **Enzyme**